Welcome to best Plastic Surgeon in Delhi, Dr Juhi Agrawal

 Dietary Restrictions

 The dentist provides the patient with specific instructions on foods and drinks to avoid during recovery.
 Nothing the patient consumes should be extremely hot or cold.
 Keep in mind that oral infection risk is higher after implant placement, so limiting foods and beverages high in sugar is essential.
 Foods that are easy to chew can include oatmeal, eggs, soup, and mashed potatoes.
 Drinking water throughout the day is helpful as well.
+A well-maintained dental implant recovery diet will promote a smoother healing process.

 Lifestyle Changes